-The effect of a system call, task preemption or ISR (referred to as a component C) is summarized by a cache damage function, represented by DMG_C .
+The timing effect of a system call, task preemption or ISR (referred to as a component C) due to cache evictions is summarized by a cache damage function, represented by $DMG_C$ .
 For each cache set s, $DMG_C(s)$ captures the number of unique blocks inside C mapped to s.
 This definition is used for both instruction and data cache persistence.
-The type of the damage for data (instruction) cache will be represented by $DMG_C^{data}(s)$ ($DMG_C^{inst}(s)$).
+The type of the damage for data (instruction) cache will be represented by $DMG_C(s)$ ( $DMG_C^{inst}(s)$ ).

-The data cache damage is used to handle preemptions and system calls, but the instruction cache damage is used only for system calls.
-This is because cache damage is used to handle data CRPD, however for instruction cache we use a traditional CRPD analysis [5].
+The data cache damage is used to handle preemptions and system calls, but the instruction cache damage is used only for system calls, as for instruction cache we use an existing CRPD analysis [5].
 We use persistence analysis for both instruction and data caches.
 In the following, we shall describe our instruction and data cache persistence analyses using cache damage.

-To describe the instruction and data cache analyses with cache damage, we shall first introduce the concepts of tempo-ral scope and younger set from our previous work.
+To describe the instruction and data cache analyses with cache damage, we shall first define the concepts of temporal scope and younger set introduced in [14].

-Definition 4.1: (Younger set) Let B be a memory block mapped to cache set s.
-The younger set of B, denoted as YS_B , is the set of memory blocks that may have smaller relative ages than B in cache set s, before the access to B.
+Definition 6.3.1 (Younger set) Let B be a memory block mapped to cache set s.
+The younger set of B, denoted as $YS_B$ , is the set of memory blocks that may have smaller relative ages than B in cache set s, before the access to B.

-Definition 4.2: (Temporal scope) The temporal scope TS_B of a memory block B indicates in which loop contexts B is accessed.
+Definition 6.3.2 (Temporal scope) The temporal scope $TS_B$ of a memory block B indicates in which loop contexts B is accessed.
 It associates an integer interval [l, u] to each loop L containing B. This integer interval captures the lower and upper bounds on the iterations of L during which the accesses to B can take place.

-Fig. 4: Data cache damage example
+Figure 6.1: Data cache damage example

-Cache damage for data persistence analysis: For data cache damage, we need to count the number of unique memory block accesses inside component C. Since component C may be analyzed in a context-sensitive way, loop bounds inside C may depend on the calling context of C (e.g. arguments) Therefore, depending on the calling context, some references to memory blocks inside C could never be accessed.
+Cache damage for data persistence analysis For data cache damage, we need to count the number of unique memory block accesses inside component C. Since component C may be analyzed in a context-sensitive way, loop bounds inside C may depend on the calling context of C (e.g. arguments) Therefore, depending on the calling context, some references to memory blocks inside C could never be accessed.
 The loop bounds inside C can be used together with the temporal scopes of blocks, to determine if a specific block can be accessed during a specific calling context.
 When performing the persistence analysis of the main task, damage is accounted similarly to the instruction cache as follows: for each block B, if any path from B to B goes through C, block B is considered persistent if and only if $DMG_C^{data}(s_B) + |YS_B| < A$ (where A is cache associativity).

-An example: In the example shown in Figure 4, blocks m1, m2, and m3 are mapped to the same cache set in a 2-way associative cache.
+An example In the example shown in Figure 6.1, blocks m1, m2, and m3 are mapped to the same cache set in a 2-way associative cache.
 In the considered calling context, the loop iterates at most 5 times.
 Only block m2 is accessed, because the temporal scope of m3 indicates that m3 is accessed only during iterations 6 to 10.
 Therefore, the damage is 1.